cuga-rajal/supercar_plus/README.md

 finished positioning the prim, you can un-check the Light checkbox.
 This projection setting will now be used when the light is switched on.

-The script "Supercar Headlight 1.80" is a simple script that can be placed in each prim that you want to light up and/or to cast a light projection when car lights are turned on.
-The script has a few configuration options where you can adjust lighting features.
+The script "Supercar Headlight 1.80" can be placed in each prim that you want to light up and/or to cast a light projection when car lights are turned on.
+The script has a few configurations where you can adjust lighting features.
 There are also settings to enable or disable the face light-up or projectior feature on a per-prim basis.
-This allows you to assign separate prims as the visual headlight on the car and other invisible prims that may be used to cast a projection.
+It is often necessary to assign some prims displaying as visual headlight and other invisible prims used for casting a projection.
 Separate prims are often needed because the visual prims may not be facing the right direction for the projection.

 With the projector setting disabled but shine setting enabled, the script can be